Stash vs E*TRADE in 2026

 Brokerage subscription fees may not be everyone's cup of tea, but numerous services and benefits come with the subscriptions that might make them worthwhile.

-E*TRADE is the cheaper broker once you have met the account thresholds to unlock advanced services.
-E*TRADE does not charge commissions on (most) trades, nor does it enforce any minimum balance or maintenance fee requirement.
+E*TRADE is generally the cheaper broker for most investors.
+E*TRADE does not charge commissions on most online trades, nor does it impose any general minimum balance or maintenance fee requirement on its standard brokerage account.

 In terms of cost, E*TRADE comes out on top.